openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

                         Logger level
   --input INPUT         Quoted list of comma-separated input nodes names with shapes,
                         data types, and values for freezing.
 The shape and value are specified as space-separated lists.
 The data type of input node is specified in braces and can have one of the values: f64 (float64), f32 (float32), f16 (float16), i64 (int64), i32 (int32), u8 (uint8), boolean (bool).
 Data type is optional.
-                        If it's not specified explicitly then there are two options: if input node is a Parameter data type is inherited from the original node dtype, if input node is not a Parameter data type is set to f32.
+                        If it's not specified explicitly then there are two options: if input node is a parameter, data type is taken from the original node dtype, if input node is not a parameter, data type is set to f32.
 Example, to set `input_1` with shape [1 100], and Parameter node `sequence_len` with scalar input with value `150`, and boolean input `is_training` with `False` value use the following format: "input_1[1 10],sequence_len->150,is_training->False".
                         Another example, use the following format to set input port 0